Execution with ball again in spotlight as Proteas prepare for Australia

-“You want to really affirm the things we did well,” Duminy said.
-“Our mindsets and intent were spot on, the options were really good.

-The positive out of the first game was that there were really clear game plans, and we are reflecting on the executionJP Duminy

-On paper certainly Australia’s attack looks better than Sri Lanka’s and it is suited to taking wickets.
+On paper Australia’s attack certainly looks better than Sri Lanka’s and is suited to taking wickets.

 “Each one [of Australia’s bowlers] pose different threats, but it's our communication and understanding of options and then ultimately we will judge ourselves on our execution.”